 I am now showing at Tutt's Street Gallery, in Kelowna.
 Please come and have a look at my back alley paintings exclusively shown there.

 Would you like to have fun and learn to paint like me?
-I will be offering a second 2 workshops at Front Street Gallery this fall of 2019 .
-Please contact the gallery or send me a direct email to register!
-The September workshop on 21-22 still has openings.
-The October workshop is now full.
+I will be offering workshops this Winter .
+Please contact Diana at Timid Turtle (see poster) or send me a direct email to register!

 The winery Bench 1775 was and awesome place to show my work so thanks to all those who bought my paintings!